Skip to Content

 If blood stays inside of your womb for hours to days without coming out, it becomes dark or black in color forming black discharge.

-5. You possibly have a vaginal infection
+5. You possibly have a vaginal or cervical infection

 Chlamydia or gonorrhea may progress into more devastating complications, and result in pelvic inflammatory disease.